ImranJuma/imranjuma.github.io/_posts/2018-05-05-The-Maze-Project.md

 */ This Page is complete /*
 */ Needs Pictures Uploaded /*

-For this project I made a Web Socket Chat Room.
-This project was for my course COMP 2406, a second year mobile application development course that is taught half the year in iOS (Swift) and half the year in Android Studio (Java).
-For this assignment we made first a web socket to learn the fundamentals of web development, and then hammered out the mobile application.
-This project only works on a local host however I particularly enjoyed the design aspect of this project as i got amazing hands on experience developing and designing a mobile app my own way.
+This project was developed for my course COMP 2406, a second year mobile application development course that is taught half the year in iOS (Swift) and half the year in Android Studio (Java).
+For this assignment where instructed to make a maze game that would allow the user to create and solve different kinds of puzzles as well as have different levels within the game.
+The Project is fully available on my <a href="http://github.com/ImranJuma/Maze-Project"><b>GitHub.</b></a> Feel free to download the project and try it out!
+Below are some screen captures taken from this application.

 ## ReadMe Information & Deployment Instructions 🛠